 Meetings are an essential element of an organisation.
 Skills to ensure an effective meeting is imperative in the business world.
-If not run correctly, it is a costly expense to productivity, motivation, and strategy.
+If not run correctly, it is a costly expense for productivity, motivation, and strategy.
 There are many tactics to deploy or to run effective, efficient meetings that can help create meaningful and actionable outcomes.

 Here are eight useful productivity hacks that will help you become a pro at planning and managing business meetings.